 Employment Options

-F-1 students are not allowed to work in the United States without prior work authorization.
-There are numerous employment eligibility students may obtain under limited circumstances and it is the student’s responsibility to comply with all U.S. immigration regulations that apply to F-1 students.
+F-1 students are not allowed to work in the United States without work authorization.
+It is the student’s responsibility to comply with all U.S. immigration regulations that apply to F-1 students.
 If you have any questions or concerns, be sure to consult with us.

 A. Enrolled as Full-time Student: On-campus Employment

-F-1 students are permitted to work on-campus (work done and paid by Cornell University) while you are enrolled full-time in your program of study.
+F-1 students are permitted to work on-campus while enrolled in the program of study.
 This is the only type of employment that does not require work authorization nor realated to your field of study.

 You are allowed to work on-campus up to 20 hours per week when classes are in session, and may work up to 40 hours per week when school is not in session or during holidays.
-It is considered to be on-campus employment only if the paycheck is issued by Cornell University.
-An F-1 student is not allowed to work on-campus after the program end date on their I-20 without work authorization.
+An F-1 student is not allowed to work on-campus after the program end date on the I-20, unless one is either on OPT or STEM-OPT.

 B. Enrolled as Full-time Student: Off-campus Employment

 F-1 students are eligible to seek off-campus employment under limited conditions.
-Most importantly, students should not begin employment (paid and unpaid) without obtaining work authorization.
+Most importantly, students should not begin employment without obtaining work authorization.
 There are two types of F-1 practical training available while enrolled as a full-time student:

 NOTE:

-Working off-campus without authorization (paid or unpaid ) is a violation to your status, which will result in your immigration status being terminated.
+Working off-campus without authorization is a violation to your status, which will result in your immigration status being terminated.

 C. End of Degree Program: All Employment